BRIAN FALKENBERG – WHIRLWOOD TURNING

 Brian’s lidded containers epitomize the fine detailed work of both hollowed vessels and accentuated finials.
 The smooth flowing shapes and delicate lids are the hallmark of Brian’s craftsmanship.

-Brian’s work has been exhibited at the Stoneycreek Gallery in Daylesford; the Treehouse Gallery in Birregurra and at “Artisans at the Mill” in Woodend.
+Brian’s work has been exhibited at the Stoneycreek Gallery in Daylesford, Art on Piper in Kyneton and at the Bungendore Woodworks Gallery near Canberra.

 In the 2018 Australian Woodturning Exhibition, Brian won the Best Acacia Intermediate Section with a figured blackwood vase.